sren20/sren20/README.md

 ### Live long and prosper 🖖

-- 🔭 I’m currently working on becoming a Software Engineer from over a decade in Ad Ops.
+- 🔭 I’m currently working on becoming a Software Engineer and transitioning from over a decade in Ad Ops.
 - 🌱 I’m currently learning HTML, CSS and JS
 - 💬 Ask me about achieving the perfect natural hair curls
 - ⚡ Fun fact: I lift things up and put them down 🏋🏽‍♀️.
 Current squat PR is 155lb.
 Working on bench and deadlifts next.